viviehn/viviehn.github.io/index.md

 </div>
 <br/>

-I am currently a first year PhD student in Computer Science at Princeton University, where I am advised by [Professor Szymon Rusinkiewicz](https://www.cs.princeton.edu/~smr/)!
+I am currently a second year PhD student in Computer Science at Princeton University, where I am advised by [Professor Szymon Rusinkiewicz](https://www.cs.princeton.edu/~smr/)!

 I received my BA ('19) in CS and MS ('20) in EECS at UC Berkeley.
 At Berkeley, I was advised by [Professor Ren Ng](https://www2.eecs.berkeley.edu/Faculty/Homepages/yirenng.html).
 I was also extremely fortunate to be mentored by [Cecilia Zhang](https://people.eecs.berkeley.edu/~cecilia77/) and [Shiry Ginosar](https://people.eecs.berkeley.edu/~shiry/) at [BAIR](https://bair.berkeley.edu).

-My research interests are in computer graphics, computer vision, and machine learning; I'm particularly interested in problems related to the digital humanities, computational photography, and human perception.
-I'm also especially excited by preserving, studying, and visualizing cultural heritage.
+My research interests are in computer graphics, computer vision, and machine learning; I'm particularly interested in problems related to the digital humanities, computational photography, human perception, and creative applications.
+I'm also especially in working on preserving, studying, and visualizing cultural heritage.

 Aside from these, I'm passionate about [STEM education](https://pioneers.berkeley.edu) and mental health advocacy!
-In my free time, I like baking and learning to paint.
-I'm one of those people who can't survive without coffee (preferred method: pour over), I like video games but I'm not very good at them(currently playing: Teamfight Tactics), and I think corgis are so cute they make me want to cry.
+In my free time, I like baking, crafting, and video games.

 <h2>Publications and Projects</h2>
 {% include main_projects.html %}